stefanwalther/qliksense-extension-tutorial/tutorial/05-Improving-the-Hello-World-Experience.md

----
-title: "Chapter 05 - Improving the Hello World Experience"
+# Chapter 05 - Improving the Hello World Experience
-order: 50
-published: true
----

 OK, let's improve the _Hello World_ experience.
 In this chapter we'll make the _Hello World_ example a bit more dynamic: